laravel/docs/collections.md

     */

 > **Warning**
 > `toArray` also converts all of the collection's nested objects that are an instance of `Arrayable` to an array.
-If you want to get the raw array underlying the collection, use the [`all`](#method-all) method instead.
+If you want to get the raw array source of the collection, use the [`all`](#method-all) method instead.

 <a name="method-tojson"></a>
 #### `toJson()` {.collection-method}